sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 - If you need to take additional time off work to recover, first and foremost: we hope you feel better soon!
 Please submit your time off under 'Wellbeing leave' in Roots (though Slack); this will trigger a notification to your manager.
 We recommend talking through your time off plan with them in case you need a longer recovery time than expected.

 If you have any questions or concerns, please reach out to the People Team in [#ask-people-team](https://sourcegraph.slack.com/archives/CQAGQKC4A) in Slack.
 We hope that you stay healthy, and take care of yourselves!
 Thank you for your continued collaboration to ensure your safety and the safety of your teammates while traveling.

+# In-person gatherings that don't require travel

+As an all-remote company, we want everyone to feel included and connected, regardless of where they’re located.
+As such, each teammate has $150 per person per quarter to spend on a gathering of their choice (in addition to travel budgets).
+This budget can be used for a wide array of activities including meals, transportation, etc. We will reimburse only your own portion of the bill if you include a non-teammate, so make sure to separate your bills or ask for separate receipts.
+This can be expensed under the "Team Travel" categories.

+# Virtual Gatherings

+In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
+Each team has $150 per person per quarter to spend on a team gathering of their choice.
+This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).
+This can be expensed under the "Team Travel" categories.